-Virtual applications and desktops play a key role in the modern enterprise, but before IT can get started, it has to consider VDI vs. RDS.
+Virtual applications and desktops play a key role in the modern enterprise, but before IT can get started, it must...

+Both RDS and VDI are methods of storing and delivering virtualized desktops and applications, but they differ in a few ways.
 Generally speaking, VDI provides more control and customization, while RDS minimizes storage and overhead costs.
 Organizations thinking about VDI vs. RDS should consider compatibility, licensing and more during the decision-making process.

 One major consideration in the VDI vs. RDS debate is that with VDI, IT can virtualize any applications that are not compatible with the user's OS and deliver the virtual apps separately to avoid any compatibility issues.